metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 - `dedicated_cpu_placement` (Boolean) DedicatedCPUPlacement requests the scheduler to place the VirtualMachineInstance on a node with enough dedicated pCPUs and pin the vCPUs to it.
 - `features` (Attributes List) Features specifies the CPU features list inside the VMI. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--volumes--cpu--features))
 - `isolate_emulator_thread` (Boolean) IsolateEmulatorThread requests one more dedicated pCPU to be allocated for the VMI to place the emulator thread on it.
+- `max_sockets` (Number) MaxSockets specifies the maximum amount of sockets that can be hotplugged
 - `model` (String) Model specifies the CPU model inside the VMI.
 List of available models https://github.com/libvirt/libvirt/tree/master/src/cpu_map.
 It is possible to specify special cases like 'host-passthrough' to get the same CPU as the node and 'host-model' to get CPU closest to the node one.
 Defaults to host-model.
 - `numa` (Attributes) NUMA allows specifying settings for the guest NUMA topology (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--volumes--cpu--numa))
 - `realtime` (Attributes) Realtime instructs the virt-launcher to tune the VMI for lower latency, optional for real time workloads (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--volumes--cpu--realtime))